hep-mirrors/sherpa/Manual/source/manual/parameters/matrix-elements.rst

 This parameter specifies how to evaluate potential K-factors in the hard process.
 This is equivalent to the :option:`COUPLINGS` specification of Sherpa versions prior to 1.2.2.
+To list all available K-factors, the tag ``SHOW_KFACTOR_SYNTAX: 1`` can be specified on the command line.
 Currently available options are

 :option:`None`
   No reweighting